darclay/poopetrator/src/readme.md

   5. A ABOUT page which includes:
       a.
 A “Back to Home” button
-      b. information concerning the site
+      b. information concerning the theme of the site

 ----------------------API INFORMATION------------------------------